XiaoLinZzz/Summer-Project-2022/README.md

-numSegments            the number of segments ratio                  the ratio of the mask size                   the size of the patches (if you want a 16*16 patch, size=16) save_choice            whether to save the result
+numSegments            the number of segments ratio                  the ratio of the mask size                   the size of the patches (if you want a 16*16 patch, size=16) save_choice            whether to save the result (default is False, and the result will be saved to the folder 'patches' with .jgp format)
 ```